robinpunn/Zero-to-Mastery/ZeroToMastery/ztm-master-the-coding-interview/README.md

 - The benefit of tries are speed and space
 - Big(O) of a trie is O(length of word)
 - Tries are also advantageous in terms of space complexity because of their use of "prefixes" and use of child nodes

+---
+### Data Structures: Graphs
+#### Graphs Introduction
+- Graphs are one of the most used data structures when it comes to modeling real life
+- Graphs are a set of values that are related with a pair relationship
+- Each item in a graph is called a node or vertex
+- Nodes are connected with edges
+- Graphs are good to represent real world relationships represented by links
+- Graphs encompass data strucutres such as trees and linked lists
+    - Linked lists are a type of tree and trees are a type of graph

+#### Types of Graphs
+- There are many graphs, but there are certain characteristics that allow us to describe graphs
+- Two key descriptors are **Directed** and **Undirected** graphs
+- Directed graphs can be thought of as unidirectional whereas undirected graphs aren't bound by those rules
+- Another way to describe graphs is **unweighted** and **weighted**
+    - Values can be applied to various aspects of graphs, not just the nodes
+    - Weighted graphs are used a lot in calculating optimal paths
+- Lastly, another common way to describe graphs is **cyclic** or **acyclic**
+    - Vertices connected in a cyclic manner are what define cyclic graphs
+- Directed Acyclic Graph goes in one direction...

+#### Graph Data
+- Graphs are built on top of other data structures
+- A DAG can be thought of as composed of trees and linked lists